-With this year’s theme, implementing drivers and enablers for financial and impact returns, the Africa Alternative Investment Intensive (AAII) – 2018 East Africa Forum will enable critical and thought-provoking discussions on how to successfully navigate a rapidly growing, risky, illiquid and relatively non-transparent alternatives markets.
+With this year’s theme, implementing drivers and enablers for financial and impact returns, the East Africa Alternative Investment Intensive (EAAII) will enable critical and thought-provoking discussions on how to successfully navigate a rapidly growing, risky, illiquid and relatively non-transparent alternatives markets.

-Held under the Chatham House Rule, the AAII – 2018 East Africa Forum will bring together a carefully selected ecosystem of investment professionals and industry stakeholders to examine what works and what doesn't work when investing in East Africa's private markets and alternative assets (infrastructure debt, real estate, alternative credit, private equity and debt).
+Held under the Chatham House Rule, the East Africa Alternative Investment Intensive (EAAII) will bring together a carefully selected ecosystem of investment professionals and industry stakeholders to examine what works and what doesn't work when investing in East Africa's private markets and alternative assets (infrastructure debt, real estate, alternative credit, private equity and debt).
 The forum will highlight investable strategies, executable themes and showcase select investment opportunities.